Discipleship --- Learning to Obey all that He Commanded

 There are a number of community ministries that we support with prayer, finances, and volunteers.
 Among them are:

-ROC's purpose is to unite The Church and the People of the county to take direct responsibility to bring spiritual and economic renewal to individuals who are down and out in the York County area.
-To find out more about ROC contact them through the websitewww.RenewOC.org .
+The Day Centers purpose is to unite The Church and the People of the county to take direct responsibility to bring spiritual and economic renewal to individuals who are down and out in the York County area.
+To find out more about The Day Center contact them through their website www.pathwaysyc.org.

 Palmetto Pregnancy Center